John N. Maclean

-John Norman Maclean is a journalist and author who has written five books on fatal wildland fires and a memoir, Home Waters: A Chronicle of Family and a River (June 2021, published by HarperCollins).
+John Norman Maclean is an American journalist and author who has written five books on fatal wildland fires and a memoir, Home Waters: A Chronicle of Family and a River (June 2021, published by HarperCollins).
 He is the son of Norman Maclean, author of A River Runs Through It and Young Men and Fire, and grandson of the minister John Norman Maclean.

 Biography

 John N. Maclean was born in Chicago, Illinois, in 1943, the second of two children.
 He graduated from Shimer College in Mt.
 Carroll, Illinois.

 Maclean began his career in journalism in 1964 as a police reporter with the City News Bureau of Chicago.
 He went to work for the Chicago Tribune the following year.
 He married Frances Ellen McGeachie in 1968; they have two sons—Daniel, a science teacher in Anchorage, Alaska, and John Fitzroy, a public defender for the state of Maryland.

 In 1970 Maclean was assigned to the Washington Bureau of the Tribune.
 During his newspaper career he spent more than a decade as the Tribune’s diplomatic correspondent; he was one of the “Kissinger 14,” the journalists who regularly traveled with Secretary of State Henry Kissinger during the era of shuttle diplomacy.
 Maclean was a Nieman Fellow in Journalism at Harvard University for the 1974-1975 academic year and became the Tribune’s Foreign Editor in Chicago in 1988.
 He resigned from the newspaper after the 1994 South Canyon Fire on Colorado's Storm King Mountain killed 14 firefighters.
 He wrote the story of the fire in his first book, Fire on the Mountain, which in 2000 won the Mountains and Plains Booksellers award for the best non-fiction book of the year.
 The book was featured in two documentaries by Dateline NBC and the History Channel.
 Maclean has since written four more books on fatal wildland fires and two others, Home Waters: A Chronicle of Family and a River, and the centennial edition of Ernest Hemingway's Big Two-Hearted River, for which he wrote the foreword.
 An avid flyfisherman, he currently divides his time between Washington, D.C., and the family cabin at the edge of Seeley Lake, Montana.